20201010_WY_WildIris_CowboyPoetry_12b_LeilaHallenbeck.jpg

 Similar to removing buttonheads but with an extra step.
 These bolts are quite weak and should be prioritized for replacement.

-installing Mechanical Anchors
+placing Mechanical Anchors

 compression bolt removal